 - Become aware of their attitudes about money

 - Dispel financial myths

 - Earn money in ethical ways

 - Learn the “laws of money”

 - Invest wisely

-- To consciously and practically plan for their futures
+- Consciously and practically plan for their futures

 - Vision and actualize stable, purposeful, and meaningful lives

-More information about GEMM and GROW is available upon request.
+More information about GEMM and ACAC is available upon request.